Science of People - Logo

 • Praise for coworkers

-You could also create a Kindness Box and ask people to write it down when someone commits an act of kindness.
-Read the submissions at your meeting, and then pin the paper to a Kindness Board to collect all the good things over a year.
+Create a Kindness Box and ask people to write down when someone commits an act of kindness.
+Read submissions at your meeting, then pin the papers to a Kindness Board to collect all the good things over a year.

 #13 Finger Painting

-Alleviate some of the stress and pressure of being an adult by having a kids’ activity at your next meeting.
-Finger painting is one of those activities that are simple and easy to coordinate.
+Alleviate some adult stress by having a kids’ activity at your next meeting.
+Finger painting is simple and easy to coordinate.

-Introduce this as a fun, low-stress activity that may seem silly but increases cognitive function.
+Stress Relieving: Introduce this as a fun, low-stress activity that may seem silly but supports cognitive function and creative thinking.

-Pro Tip: Have aprons, so your team doesn’t have to worry about getting paint on their work clothes.
-You can also include gloves for those who don’t want the color on their hands.
+Pro Tip: Have aprons so your team doesn’t worry about getting paint on work clothes.
+Include gloves for those who don’t want paint on their hands.

 #14 Fidget and Play

-Keep pens, markers, clay, and fidget toys on the meeting table to make meetings fresh and engaging.
+Keep pens, markers, clay, and fidget toys on the meeting table.

 Encourage people to think with their hands.
-Fidgeting can be self-regulating, and doodling helps with memory retention and focus
+Research shows fidgeting can be self-regulating12https://www.researchgate.net/publication/309467561_Understanding_Fidget_Widgets_Exploring_the_Design_Space_of_Embodied_Self-Regulation, helping people manage attention and emotion.

 Pro Tip: Meetings held in a circular format encourage collaboration and connection.
 When your goal is team building, opt for circular seating.